DevynJohnson/Get2KnowMe/COMMUNICATION_PASSPORT_README.md

 2. Navigate to "My Passport"
 3. Fill out the Communication Passport form
 4. Generate or create a unique passcode
+5. Generate QR codes for easy sharing
-5. Share the passcode with others as needed
+6. Share the passcode or QR code with others as needed

 ### For Passport Viewers:
 1. Go to "View Passport" (no account needed)
-2. Enter the provided passcode
+2. Enter the provided passcode OR scan a QR code
 3. View the Communication Passport
 4. Contact trusted person if support is needed

+## QR Code Features
+- **Easy Generation**: Create QR codes directly from your passport
+- **Smartphone Compatible**: Works with any smartphone camera
+- **Multiple Sharing Options**:
+  - Download QR code as PNG image
+  - Print QR code with instructions
+  - Copy passport link to clipboard
+- **Emergency Ready**: Perfect for emergency situations where quick access is needed
+- **Third-Party Friendly**: Allows caregivers, teachers, and support staff quick access

 ## Security Features
 - Passcode-based access (no personal data exposure)